Violence Against Women Statistics UK

 Ages of sexual assault victims

 The age group most commonly affected by sexual assault is 16 to 19 year olds.
-8.8% of the young women in this age group were a victim of some form of sexual assault in the year ending March 2017, with 2.9% the victim of rape or attempted rape.
+A whopping 14.9% of the young women in this age group were a victim of some form of sexual assault (year ending March 2022), with 3.2% the victim of domestic sexual assault (year ending March 2024).

 Sexual assaults in different geographical areas

 The rate does vary quite a by region of the UK, however.
-Women in the North East are most at risk, with 5.5% being the victim of some form of sexual assault (including attempts) in the year ending March 2017.
-The region with the lowest rate of sexual assault against women is Yorkshire and the Humber.
+Women in Yorkshire and the Humber are most at risk, with 5.0% being the victim of some form of sexual assault (including attempts) in the year ending March 2022.
+The region with the lowest rate of sexual assault against women was the North East.

 Percentage of UK women victims of sexual assault by region (including attempts)